40 Mentoring Program Benefits You Won’t Want to Miss

 Career development

-Employees who receive mentoring are promoted 5 TIMES MORE OFTEN.
+Employees who receive mentoring are promoted 5 times more often.

-In addition to all of the above benefits, mentors can often offer feedback and coaching on different career development styles and strategies, which can help mentee to discover the career path that best fit them and increase their chances of being promoted.
+In addition to all of the above benefits, mentors can often offer feedback and coaching on different career development styles and strategies, which can help the mentee to discover the career path that best fits them and increase their chances of being promoted.
 Sometimes discovering the right path for one’s skillset and strengths can be uncovered by working with a mentor.

 Find a connection